heryfitiavana22/html-ussd/docs/extending-interface.md

 # Extending interface

 **HTML-USSD** is designed to be modular and extensible.
+While it comes with built-in support for `HTML`, it does not require HTML specifically.

-Although it primarily uses `HTML` as input, the system is built to support other formats — such as `JSON`, `XML`, or even domain-specific languages — thanks to the `TagAdapter` trait.
+Thanks to the `TagAdapter` trait, you can plug in any custom input format — such as `JSON`, `XML`, or even a completely different DSL — and still benefit from the full USSD simulation engine.

 This guide explains how to create your own adapter.